 The Health Sciences Library is located in the basement of the Community College Building.
-The extensive specialized collection includes books, periodicals, and indices useful to science majors and medical and nursing students.
+The extensive specialized medical collection includes books, periodicals, indexes, and CD-rom resources useful for science, medical, nursing and psychology fields.
+By 1998, the library will move to its new facility adjacent to Cabell Huntington Hospital in the upcoming Rural Health Center.
 Phone: (696)-6426.